-Emily A. Nusbaum's professional experiences began as an inclusion facilitator in SFUSD.
+Dr. Emily A. Nusbaum's professional experiences began as an inclusion facilitator in SFUSD.
 She has worked as adjunct faculty and as an Assistant Professor in teacher education/inclusive education in California and Colorado.
-Her research and professional interests are focused on promoting Disability Studies within interdisciplinary and educational contexts.
-Dr. Nusbaum's current research is focused on advancing critical, qualitative methods in disability-related research.
-She is working on various projects utilizing duo-ethnographic methods, in which considerations of power, access, and opportunity are central.
-She is also invested in promoting more equitable experiences for students who identify as disabled in post-secondary education contexts.
+Dr. Nusbaum supports families in litigation against school districts with the goal of gaining general education access for their K-12 students labeled with a disability.
+Her teaching, research and professional interests are focused on promoting Disability Studies within interdisciplinary and educational contexts, and in the utilization of DS as a transformative alternative to work in traditional, special education.
+Dr. Nusbaum's current research is focused on advancing critical, qualitative methods by centering disability/disabled researchers.
+She is working on a project related to the silence/absence of disability from discourses of justice in education, and the resulting erasure of disabled body/minds from educational landscapes.
+Dr. Nusbaum is also invested in promoting more equitable experiences for students who identify as disabled in post-secondary education contexts.

 - PhD, University of California at Berkeley and San Francisco State University; Special Education, Concentration in disability studies